alpinestudios/website/content/res.md

 https://tek256.com/posts/game-audio/ - decent overview of some of the terms wrt game dev

 [low pass filter](https://dobrian.github.io/cmp/topics/filters/lowpassfilter.html)
+It was at this point that I realised doing it myself is a stupid idea.
+Writing all these filters from scratch is silly.
+I wanted more complex mixing at my fingertips, while staying in the game / sound design space (instead of the *engine brain* tooling space)... hence FMOD.

 ## Ryan Fleury
 Ryan deserves his own section because he's an absolute unit of a man.